la2050/archive/_projects/2015/wheels-of-hope-la-welding-school.md

   'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': >-
     All funds will be used by Wheels of Hope LA for our welding program and no funds will be diverted to other groups.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    We are hoping to triple our capacity in 2016 from 50 students to 150 students.
-The cost will be $195,000.
-To do this we need to raise more funds then in the past.
-Thus far we have received funding from M&K Metals, Rev Co welding supplies, Legendary Developments, Pack Air Freight, Penske Truck Rentals and Zambikes.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Wheels of Hope LA Expansion Financial Needs Sep 2015-Sep 2016\r\n\r\n20 new welding stations ($1500 each)     $30,000\r\nRent at new Shop ($1700 per month)      $20,400\r\nUtilities ($500 per month)                         $6,000\r\nWelding Consumables ($1500 per month)      $18,000\r\nInsurance                                                   $2,500\r\nWelding Instructors                                  $24,000\r\nAssistant Welding Instructor                  $26,000\r\nDevelopment, Admissions and Job Placement Director     $30,000\r\nAmerican Welding Test Facility Certification        $3,500\r\nGED Student Scholarships                     $5,000\r\nClassroom Materials (Books, notebooks, etc)     $2,000\r\nStudent Transport Assistance                $5,000\r\nWelding Certifications for Students       $12,100\r\nTransport, Administration & Marketing    $10,500\r\n\r\n\r\nTotal    $195,000\r\n"
   How do you plan to scale the success of your proposal?: >-
     The more funds we raise, the more students we can train, certify and place in jobs.
 There is a massive demand for welders in the US and southern